 Surrender

-Before 30 April each year, energy retailers with a liability under the program must surrender VEECs equal to their liability for the previous calendar year (an obligatory surrender).
+Before 30 April each year (or a later date approved by the commission or Minister), energy retailers with a liability under the program must surrender VEECs equal to their liability for the previous calendar year (an obligatory surrender).

 We may also require accredited persons to surrender VEECs for improperly creating VEECs using our enforcement powers (a mandatory surrender).